-Option 2: Choose both Economics & Business 1 and Geography 1 Semester 1 Semester 2 Economics & Business 1 Economics & Business 1 Geography 1 Geography 1 ·
+Option 2: Choose both Economics & Business 1 and Geography 1 Semester 1 Semester 2 Economics & Business 1 Economics & Business 1 Geography 1 Geography 1

 Additional choices in the HASS area may be made below, up to a maximum of 4 HASS courses in total over the year Semester 1 Semester 2 History: Ancient (one semester only) History: Ancient (one semester only) History: Int.
 Affairs (one semester only) History: Int.
-Affairs (one semester only)

-Sciences

-Option 1: Two semester-length subjects, WA Curriculum Science 1 and 2 (Both must be studied.
-Choose one in each semester).
-The compulsory components of Physics, Chemistry, Biology, Earth & Space Sciences will be covered over both semesters.
+Affairs (one semester only) Sciences Option 1: A combination of two semester-length subjects, WA Science: Physics Chemistry Biology and WA Science: Earth & Space Sciences (both must be studied, one in each semester).
+The compulsory components of Physics, Chemistry, Biology, Earth & Space will be covered over both semesters.
+See page 53 of the Year 10, 2023 Handbook.
+Note: This course is not suitable for students who wish to study ATAR Chemistry and/or Physics in Year 11.